How to Warm Up Your Twitter Account Before Outreach

 Without proper warm-up, X's spam detection systems flag sudden DM activity as suspicious.
 The consequences range from temporary rate limiting to permanent suspension.
 Shadowbans are also common, where your messages appear sent but never reach recipients.

-The warm-up period typically takes 2-4 weeks, depending on whether you're starting with a new account or an established one that's been dormant.
-It's not optional; it's the foundation of any successful Twitter DM automation strategy.
+The warm-up period typically takes 2 to 4 weeks, depending on whether you are starting with a new account or an established one that has been dormant.
+It is not optional.
+It is the foundation of any successful Twitter DM automation strategy.

 Why Twitter Warm-Up Matters More Than Ever in 2026

 X (formerly Twitter) has dramatically evolved its spam detection systems over the past year.
 What worked in 2024 will get you banned in 2026.
-Understanding why the X account warm up process is more critical than ever will help you appreciate why shortcuts don't work.
+Understanding why the X account warm up process is more critical than ever will help you appreciate why shortcuts do not work.

 Behavior-Based Trust Scores